 Stephanie Aldridge, OTD/OTL

-SR Lead OT & Staff Development Coordinator
+SR Lead OT & Staff Dev Coordinator

 OT Educational Coordinator